siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 ## Recap

+Way to go!
+You now know two ways to add tag pages to your Jekyll blog:

+- The first approach uses collections to output a page for each tag document.
-Hooray!
-You now know two ways to add tag pages to your Jekyll blog.
-One approach uses collections, while the other utilizes a plugin to automatically generate pages for each of your tags.
+- The second approach utilizes a plugin to automatically generate pages for each of your tags.

 ## Further reading